Back to Blogs

 Marketing teams develop internal language.
 They name frameworks.
 They polish positioning until everyone inside the company nods along.
 Meanwhile, buyers ask messy, specific, practical questions:

-If your website does not answer those questions directly, AI systems will find someone else who does.
+If your website doesn't answer those questions directly, AI systems will find someone else who does.

 In traditional SEO, teams optimized around keywords.
 In GEO, the core unit is the question.
 LLM prompts are longer, more specific, more conversational, and more contextual than traditional search queries.